0kage-eth/hardhat-basics/notes/HARDHAT-NETWORK-HELPERS.md

 -   Note that in this case, we don't mine a new block
 -   timestamp must be greater than current time stamp

-Refer to examples in [hardhat-helper-examples.ts](../scripts/hardhat-network-helpers-testing.ts)
+Refer to `setNextBlockTimestamp` example in [hardhat-helper-examples.ts](../scripts/hardhat-network-helpers-testing.ts)

 ## Snapshot